GuySadoun/stringSet/README.md

 # stringSet
-set of strings with 2 main function: void insert(strinע) and anagrams(string).
+set of strings with 2 main function: void insert(string) and anagrams(string).

 2 different implementations: